SAP-samples/teched2023-DT260/exercises/ex2/README.md

 &#x1F4A1; The source system is now handed over for System Conversion.
 Once the Sytem conversion is complete the source ECC system is converted to a target SAP S/4HANA system.
 We have performed such a conversion and have provided you with a target SAP S/4HANA system.
 The next set of exercises are to be performed in the target system.

-1. Login to the SAP S/4HANA system
+1. Close the ECC system and login to the SAP S/4HANA system
 <br>![](/exercises/ex2/images/System%20Conversion/image-0.png)

 ## Exercise 2.6 Extraction in Target system